Message from the Chancellor

 We Want You Here

-We serve 35,000 individual students each year at College of the Canyons.
+We serve 32,000 individual students each year at College of the Canyons.
 Their reasons for choosing COC are as varied as their backgrounds, experiences, and interests.
 We recognize that no two students are alike, and we seek to inspire each one to reach their individual potential.
 And indeed, they have.
-The Class of 2020 was among our largest graduating class ever, with 2,427 students earning degrees, a 7 percent increase over the prior year.
+The Class of 2021 boasted 2,360 students earning 3,214 degrees.
 We look forward to welcoming you to College of the Canyons and helping you achieve your goals!

 We are a community of learners, doers, and leaders who represent a diverse spectrum of age, gender, and ethnicity, and who are committed to helping each other succeed.
 Thriving student alliance groups, including the African American/Black Student Alliance, the Latinx Alliance, the Trans Alliance, the Gender Sexuality Alliance, the First-Gen Student Alliance, the Autism Social Alliance, and the Veteran Student Alliance, are led by faculty, staff and administrators committed to helping students connect with mentors, counselors, financial aid advisors and other resource specialists, and creating opportunities to discuss issues in safe and brave spaces.